 Hidden Depths: The fact that Rio saw these is why they got married.
 It takes a dark turn in the 17th and 18th issues—this hapless, grumpy man instinctively guns down several rebel soldiers in cold blood, after one of them kills a cop in front of him.

 Miles unmasked himself to reveal his identity and Jefferson was pissed.
-He went as far as to actually hit Miles which is poignant because as far as issue 2, he never laid hands on Miles until now.
+He went as far as to actually hit Miles which is poignant because as far as issue 2, he never laid hands on Miles until then.
 He immediately regrets it and becomes torn when he watches his son save people after a plane crashes in front of his neighborhood.
+He soon dissapeared and has yet to return.

 Papa Wolf: To his detriment—he picks a fight with the army when they refused to let him into the area he lived in (due to an attack-scare), and that got him arrested (in war-time, to boot).
 Taken Up to Eleven when Hydra rescues them; when one of the Hydra men guns down a policeman in cold blood, Jefferson goes into a fit of anxiety over how his family and home are being threatened and instinctively grabs a rifle and guns down all the Hydra soldiers around.

-Parental Abandonment: Has disappeared after Miles revealed his identity to him and has not been seen since Cataclysm.
+Parental Abandonment: Has disappeared after Miles revealed his identity to him and has not been seen since.

 That Man Is Dead: He changed his last name to his wife's instead of the other way around, which is very rare in the US.
 Given his attitude towards his background, it was likely an effort to separate himself from his past.
 He might of also not wanted to continue sharing a name with Confederate president Jefferson Davis.